The President's Moment Watchs Minister Basuki and Governor of West Java Play Gateball - ExBulletin

 The President’s Moment Watchs Minister Basuki and Governor of West Java Play Gateball

 The 20 meter long and 15 meter wide field turned out to be a gateball sports field.
-The PUPR Minister, who is also the General Chairman of the Entrepreneurship Board (PB) of the All Indonesian Gateball Association (Pergatsi), then invited West Java Governor Ridwan Kamil to try a sport similar to golf .
+The PUPR Minister, who is also the General Chairman of the General Board (PB) of the Indonesian Gateball Association (Pergatsi), then invited West Java Governor Ridwan Kamil to try a sport similar to golf.

 When Ridwan Kamil hit the ball with a hammer-shaped stick for the first time, the ball went straight into the goal.
 Seeing this, President Jokowi also asked if Ridwan Kamil often played golf.